iterative/dvc.org/content/docs/command-reference/exp/run.md

 can execute them one by one (default) or in parallel (using the `--jobs` option).

-> Note that queuing an experiment that uses checkpoints implies `--reset`,
-> unless a `--rev` is provided (refer to the previous section).

 > 📖 Learn more about the [experiments queue].

 It's also possible to run special [checkpoint experiments] for deep learning ML.